GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/adapting-content-in-bulk/en.md

-# Adapting content in bulk
+# Lesson 7: Adapting content in bulk

 This tutorial lesson adapts content in bulk, updating the title and excerpt for multiple posts with a single GraphQL request.